shaodongdatamind/shaodongdatamind.github.io/_posts/2023-04-07-double-ml-elasticity-estimation.md

 - Market Analysis: By examining price elasticity across different products and markets, a retailer can gain insights into consumer behavior and preferences.
 This information can be used to inform pricing, marketing, and product development decisions.

 ## Why do we need double ML for pricing elasticity estimation
+Although a good elasticity estimation can be very important to a retailer, it is challenging to estimate the pricing elasticity coefficient in the real world.

+We probability want to estimate elasticity from historical selling data.
+But historical selling data can lead to a biased elasticity if we do not remove the confounding factors, for example, holiday.
+In many industries, low prices are associated with low sales.
+For example, in the hotel industry, prices are low outside the tourist season, and prices are high when demand is highest and hotels are full.
+Given that data, a naive estimation might suggest that increasing the price would lead to more sales.

+To remove the confounding effects, the most straightforward way is to set up a randomized experiments.
+For instance, a retailer could randomly adjust product prices up and down or even randomize prices across different customers.
+Then with the collected price and demand data, we are easily able to estimate the pricing elasticity.
+However, this type of experimentation is not good or realistic.
+ - The experiment is expensive as it requires selling products at suboptimal prices and can negatively impact the customer experience.
+ - Usually, a short experiment might not be generalizable to other seasons or holidays.

+*Then we need double ML.*

 Causal inference answers the questions of 'what if'